kontent-ai-bot/kontent-jekyll/README.md

 #### Linked items

-Linked items are solved by default.
-Array of linked items codenames is substituted with array of content items.
-If you want to define your own mapping see the `ContentItemResolver` section above.
+You need to override the content item resolver and define the `resolve_element(params)` method to include linked items.
+See `ContentItemResolver` section above.

 ## Secure variables

-You can use enviroment variables to hide your secrets from the config.
+You can use environment variables to hide your secrets from a public config.
-Just prefix the project id and secure key values with ENV_.
+To do so, you need to prefix the project id and secure key values with `ENV_`.
-For example the PROJECT_ID and DELIVERY_API_KEY variables will be used.
+For example the `PROJECT_ID` and `DELIVERY_API_KEY` variables will be used.

 ```yaml
 kentico:
   project_id: ENV_PROJECT_ID
   secure_key: ENV_DELIVERY_API_KEY
 ```

+## Examples

+For a working example see [this project](https://github.com/RadoslavK/jekyll-blog).